Caroline T. Schroeder: Career

 Before her appointment as professor at the University of Oklahoma, Schroeder was a professor at the University of the Pacific.
 She co-founded and co-directs the ground-breaking digital project Coptic Scriptorium.
 She has published extensively on women, gender, and monasticism.
 Her work has been described as 'immensely promising for scholars in the areas of late antiquity, gender studies and early Christian studies'.
 The volume she edited with Catherine M. Chin, Melania: Early Christianity through the Life of One Family.
 Christianity in late antiquity, came out of a symposium in honor of Elizabeth A. Clark held in 2013.

-Schroeder has been awarded grants and fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, the Woodrow Wilson Fellowship Foundation, and the Alexander Humboldt Foundation.
-The National Endowment for the Humanities award of $192,500 funded an international project, the KELLIA project, over two years to digitize Coptic texts.
+Schroeder has been awarded grants and fellowships from the National Endowment for the Humanities (NEH), the American Council of Learned Societies, the Woodrow Wilson Fellowship Foundation, and the Alexander Humboldt Foundation.
+Since 2013, the NEH have awarded Schroeder (and co-Project Director Amir Zeldes) multiple grants to digitize Coptic texts and to create and expand a suite of language processing tools to better analyze documents written in Coptic.